background image blur

 But unfortunately, that’s not the case.
 While Macs are known for being less prone to viruses compared to Windows PCs, they can still fall victim to malicious software (also called malware) that can affect your Mac’s performance, steal your personal files, and cause a whole lot of chaos.

-In this Mysterium VPN guide, we’ll dive into how to check for malware on your Mac, provide you with the best ways to remove it, and share tips to help you stay safe online.
-So, let’s roll up our sleeves, pop open the Mac's system settings, and practice cyber hygiene!
+In this Mysterium VPN guide, we’ll show you how to check for malware on your Mac, explain how to remove it, and share tips to help you stay safe online.
+So, let’s roll up our sleeves, open System Settings, and do a little cyber hygiene.

 What is Malware?